Shell Energy broadband help

 Shell Energy Broadband doesn't have a way to check the status of its broadband service.
-However, because it uses BT's infrastructure, so can you!
-If your internet is down but you still have access to 3G, 4G or 5G then search online for 'BT service status' and you to the BT page where you can type in your postcode and see what's what.
+However, because it uses BT's infrastructure, so can you.
+If your internet is down but you still have access to 3G, 4G or 5G then search online for 'BT service status' and visit the relevant BT page where you can type in your postcode and see what's going on in your area.

 Can a faulty telephone line affect my Shell Energy Broadband?

-Yes it can.
-Your Shell Energy Broadband comes in to your home using your phone line – with some tweaks made by the engineers at the nearest junction box.
-So, if you're having problems there are some tips in this guide for checking if your phone maybe interfering with your broadband or even the other way around.
+Yes.
+Your Shell Energy Broadband comes into your home using your phone line – with some tweaks made by the engineers at the nearest junction box.
+So if you're having problems, try some of the tips listed further up in this guide to check whether your phone line is faulty.

 What happens if I stop using Shell Energy for my gas or electricity?